intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/ext-ctrls-fm-rx.rst

     description of the correct character encoding for Programme Service name strings.
 Also from RDS specification, PS is usually a single eight character text.
 However, it is also possible to find receivers which can scroll strings sized as 8 x N characters.
-So, this control must be configured with steps of 8 characters.
+Therefore this control must be configured with steps of 8 characters.
 The result is it must always contain a string with size multiple of 8.